-There may be changes in how you look, or how you think you look, that can affect how you feel.
-This may affect how you respond sexually.
-Reactions of a partner can also add to how you see yourself as a sexual being.

-You may notice periods of time during treatment and recovery when you have little interest in sex.
+- There may be changes in how you feel that may affect how you respond sexually.
+Reactions of a partner can also add to how you see yourself as a sexual being. - You may notice periods of time during treatment and recovery when you have little interest in sex.
 This may be upsetting to you and your partner.
-You may have worries (like concerns about your cancer, treatments and how the illness is affecting your life) and these can affect both your own and your partner's interest and enjoyment of sex.

-If you are single, you may have different worries and challenges such as how to talk about sexuality and cancer with a new partner.

-If you or your partner would like more information about how your treatment might affect sexual activity, or you would like to discuss concerns, please ask your Nurse, Radiation Therapist, or Radiation Oncologist.
+You may have worries (like concerns about your cancer, treatments and how the illness is affecting your life) and these can affect both your own and your partner's interest and enjoyment of sex. - If you are single, you may have different worries and challenges such as how to talk about sexuality and cancer with a new partner. - General fatigue and stress from both the radiation treatments and body changes may lessen your desire to have a sexual relationship.
+As well, many women have dryness of the vagina, discharge from the vagina, and changes to their menstrual cycle (period). - The vagina may become more dry and irritated during treatment.
+As a result, intercourse could cause bleeding and discomfort.
+If intercourse is painful, avoid intercourse until the soreness goes away.
+If you are having vaginal bleeding it is best not to have intercourse.
+Do not douche.
+You may have more or a different type of discharge from the vagina during your treatments.
+Tell your Radiation Therapist, Nurse, or Radiation Oncologist if the discharge is foul-smelling or bloody. - Your menstrual cycle (period) may change while having your treatments, and may continue to be irregular for several months after your treatments finish.
+Many women notice that their periods actually stop for awhile.
+In some circumstances, the treatment may cause early menopause. - The radiation treatments may cause narrowing or loss of elasticity of your vagina.
+You should discuss with your Radiation Oncologist the need for using a dilator after your treatments are finished. - If you or your partner would like more information about sexual changes please ask your Nurse, Radiation therapist, or Radiation Oncologist.
 We can give you more information to read.
-If you would like to talk to someone, there are a number of health professionals available in our cancer program who can discuss concerns about sexuality with you (and your partner).
+There are a number of health professionals available in the cancer centre who can discuss concerns about sexuality with you (and your partner).